 Note: The higher the karat, the brighter the yellow because of the increased gold content.

-|One dilemma you'll run into is color matching your gold solder with your gold-filled piece.
-Since the surface layer of gold on gold-filled is usually 12 or 14 karat gold alloy, you should choose a solder that is color matched to 14 karat gold.
+One dilemma you'll run into is color matching your gold solder with your gold-filled piece.
+Since the surface layer of gold on gold-filled is usually 12 or 14 karat gold alloy, you should choose a solder that is color-matched to 14 karat gold.
 14kt gold alloys mostly consist of gold, silver, and copper.
 They also usually contain the metal zinc (with tin and indium mixed in depending on the solder type and vendor).
 The metals found in gold solder are important because they cause the solder to flow at a lower melting point than the material you are soldering.
-However, since the percentages of the copper and silver differ in the solder compared to the gold alloys, those amounts affect the colors.|
+However, since the percentages of the copper and silver differ in the solder compared to the gold alloys, those amounts affect the colors.

 Note: Depending on the karatage of the solder, the alloys and the percentages will differ as well as the melt and flow points of the solder.

 The biggest issue when you attempt to solder gold-filled products with a torch is that you can actually alloy the gold layer with the brass core.
 This leaves a dark, discolored solder join and any exposed brass would tarnish quicker than the surrounding metal in the piece of jewelry.
-This is an obvious quality problem for your customer.
+This is an obvious quality problem for your customers.
 You want to heat your piece just to the point of solder flow between 1275-1450 degrees Fahrenheit.
 But, avoid overheating to the melting points of the 14 karat gold layer at 1550 degrees Fahrenheit and the brass core at roughly 1650 degrees Fahrenheit.
-If your gold surface layers starts to melt and flow, you will have an irreversible problem.
+If your gold surface layers start to melt and flow, you will have an irreversible problem.

 Add a Plating Finish to Any Soldered Gold-filled Items

 If either the colors don't match or the brass has been exposed, the only way to fix it at this point is to gold-plate the entire piece.
 This will place a layer of gold across the entire surface creating a uniform color and protecting the exposed brass from tarnishing.
-Since plating wears through over time, the gold-filled jewelry piece may no longer be a lifetime product.
+Since plating wears through overtime, the gold-filled jewelry piece may no longer be a lifetime product.
 Moreover, even if you don't notice discoloration at the solder join immediately, that point may discolor in time if the gold layer has been thinned out; so, plating to finish is always recommended on soldered gold-filled.

 Plating is an intense process that requires harsh chemicals, safe disposal, and safety training.
 Most jewelry studios do not have plating equipment in-house.
 Instead, this service is usually outsourced to a specialist job shop.
 There are jewelry plating companies located around the country.
 Usually, plating services are priced by the gram.
 You will need to add this additional expense into the pricing calculation for your finished item and consider the turnaround time on the plating outsourcing.